Microsoft Outlook Rolled Out Its Developer Preview of AMP 4 Email

 - using our AMP modules;

-- inserting AMP code that you built with Gmail playground.
+- inserting AMP code that you built with the Gmail playground.

 Stripo allows previewing both AMP HTML and traditional HTML versions of your emails.